vacantplanet/boiler/docs/rendering.md

 In our engine instantiation example above we pass an associative array with the template directories to the constructor.
 The keys of the array serve as namespaces.
-To render a template from a specific namespace, address it using the namespace followed bei a colon followed by the template name:
+To render a template from a specific namespace, locate it using the namespace followed bei a colon followed by the template name:

     $html = $engine->render('templates:blog', ['value' =>  13]);